unixpickle/char-rnn/README.md

 $ go build
 ```

 This will generate an executable called `char-rnn` in your current directory.
-If you have CUDA setup to work with anyvec (instructions [here](https://godoc.org/github.com/unixpickle/anyvec/cuda)), you can build with `-tags cuda` to include CUDA.
+If you have CUDA bindings setup (instructions [here](https://godoc.org/github.com/unixpickle/cuda#hdr-Building)), you can build with `-tags cuda` to include CUDA.

 ## Training